FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 > [!IMPORTANT]
 > Stay alert for contact from MSSP on new opened ticket.
 >
-> On reply/alert/contact by MSSP, mark down currents stage, go to **step 6**.
+> On reply/alert/contact by MSSP, mark down current working stage, go to **step 6**.

+4. Gather further infomation & check for phishing campaign with access to webserver.
+4.0 Check step 1.1 at 'reported email SRC and DST IP/port', if unchecked, gather it now, and attach to ticket.
-4 Gather further infomation & check for phishing campaign 4.1 Query the email server, find other correlated emails with the reported email.
+4.1 Query the email server, find other correlated emails with the reported email.
 Contact IT role if needed.
 - [ ] Emails with same source address, IP.
 - [ ] Contain same bad URL IPs.
 - [ ] Same content (heading, body).
+Collect correlated emails and attach to ticket.

 4.2.
 For each attack emails, check for victim replies or/and information leakage.

 If victim leaked information/secrets/access, check 'Information leakage'
 - [ ] Information leakage
-Immediately forward informaiton leak to ticket, raise urgency/priority of ticket.
+Immediately forward found informaiton leak to ticket, raise urgency/priority of ticket.

 4.3.
 For each attack emails, gather:
 - [ ] Source email, IP, Port